jbatson5/QMC-Manual/docs/_build/html/_sources/introduction.rst.txt

    used for validation and for examples.
 We can help with this and their integration into the test system.

-.. _sec:roadmap:
+.. _roadmap:

 QMCPACK Roadmap
 ---------------

-A general outline of the QMCPACK roadmap is given in Sections 1.7.1 and 1.7.2 .
+A general outline of the QMCPACK roadmap is given in the following sections.
 Suggestions for improvements are welcome, particularly those that would facilitate new scientific applications.
 For example, if an interface to a particular quantum chemical or density functional code would help, this would be given strong consideration.